Skip to content

 When playing audio or video on a share page, the system creates a short-lived playback session, valid for about 3 hours by default.
 This session is only for the browser player.
 The share link's own password, expiration time, and download count limits still apply normally.

-If the administrator enables share-side ZIP preview, visitors can also view a read-only listing of ZIP contents on the share page.
+If the administrator enables share-side archive preview, visitors can also view a read-only listing of supported archive contents on the share page.
 If the share has a password, visitors must pass password verification before seeing the listing.

 My Shares